 But if you try to do drop sets on the bench press, you’d have to rack the weight, get up, strip a plate from each side of the barbell, get back down on the bench and resume the set.
 The time spent stripping plates off the barbell will extend your rest period, making the technique less effective.

-If you’re training on your own, drop sets can only be used on exercises where you’re able to change the weight quickly.
+If you’re training on your own, drop sets can only be used on exercises where you’re able to decrease the weight quickly.
 This usually means using cables and weight machines, such as the leg extension, lat pulldown or triceps pressdown.

 If you train in a gym with a dumbbell rack, exercises like the lateral raise or biceps curl are also an option, as you can switch instantly from a heavier dumbbell to a lighter one.